 The next section tells you the current status of the PR.
 This PR is Open.
 I am currently requesting to merge 3 commits into

 kattni:play-file-stop-tone-fix.
-Remember, I'm asking to take the code from my branch and add it to the master branch of the original repo.
+Remember, I'm asking to take the code from my branch and add it to the main branch of the original repo.

 The next section includes the body of the message you submitted with your pull request.
 The tabs at the top lead you to different sections of the PR.
 You can view a list of the commits, the checks, and the files changed in a diff format like included when you created your PR.
 Click on each one to view its contents.